-1: Who Do You Aim To Please With the Ceremony?
+1: Who Do I Aim To Please With the Ceremony?

 A wedding can be stressful for the bride and the groom.
 There are many people that they might be looking to please, including family, friends or cultural traditions.
 It can be difficult to understand whether a couple should set out to please these important people in their lives or do something that works best for them.